 - They agree to keep a record of how they were doing, including sending me examples of their writing every few weeks, and ideally videoclips of themselves walking and talking, so I could see what, if any change there had been.

 - They agree that this information be made available to Prof John for his research

-We have a vision of people all over the world wearing red/near infrared light buckets on their heads…
+We have a vision of people all over the world making and wearing red/near infrared light buckets on their heads…